-Contracted entities, including both contracted entities/providers and the state's contracted MCOs, are monitored through the State's KanCare Quality Improvement Strategy (QIS), which provides quality review and monitoring of all aspects of the KanCare program

-- engaging program management, contract management, and financial management staff from both KDHE and KDADS.
-All functions delegated to contracted entities are included in the State's comprehensive quality strategy review processes.
-A key component of that monitoring and review process is collaboration between KDHE and KDADS which includes HCBS waiver management staff from KDADS.
-In addition, the SSMA and the State Operating Agency will continue to operate collaboratively under an interagency agreement, as addressed in part A.2.b above, and that agreement will include oversight and monitoring of all HCBS programs and the KanCare MCOs and independent assessment contractors.
+Contracted entities, including both contracted entities/providers and the state's contracted MCOs, are monitored through the HCBS Quality Strategy (appendix H).
+All functions delegated to contracted entities are included in the HCBS quality review processes.
+A key component of that monitoring and review process is collaboration between KDHE and KDADS which includes HCBS waiver management staff from the Kansas Department for Aging and Disability Services (KDADS).
+In addition, the SSMA and the State Operating Agency will continue to operate collaboratively under an interagency agreement, as addressed in part A.2.b above, and that agreement will include oversight and monitoring of all HCBS programs, the KanCare MCOs and independent assessment contractors.

-The KanCare Quality Improvement Strategy ensures that the entities contracting with KDADS are operating within the established parameters.
-These parameters include CMS rules/guidelines, the approved KanCare managed care contracts and related 1915(b) waiver, Kansas statutes and regulations, and related policies.
-Included in the QIS will be ongoing assessment of the results of onsite monitoring and individual reviews with a sample of HCBS waiver participants.
+The HCBS Quality Strategy ensures that the entities contracting with KDADS are operating within the established parameters.
+These parameters include CMS rules/guidelines, the approved KanCare managed care contracts and related 1915 (b) waiver, Kansas statutes and regulations, and related policies.

 KDHE monitors KDADS' development of operational processes and collaborates with KDADS to ensure that appropriate administrative oversight components are specified in those processes.
-Through existing KDHE policy review processes and monthly KDHE Long Term Care (LTC) meeting updates/reports, KDHE ensures implementation of the operational processes to include KDHE monitoring of quality measures via quarterly and ad hoc reporting by KDADS to KDHE, as well as periodic sample review by KDHE.
+Through existing KDHE policy review processes and monthly KDHE Long Term Care (LTC) meeting updates/reports, KDHE ensures implementation of the operational processes.

-In addition to the review of contracted entities, the operating agency conducts participant surveys to gather data on access to services and effectiveness of services delivery.
-Oversight is conducted on a quarterly basis.
-In instances where the operating agency is primarily responsible for conducting the quality review, the operating agency analyzes and compiles the contracted entities performance results and reports the findings to the Medicaid agency.
+Oversight of the ADRCs and the MCOs is conducted on a quarterly basis via the KDADS Quality Review process.
+In instances where KDADS is primarily responsible for conducting the quality review, KDADS analyzes and compiles the performance results and reports the findings and summaries to the Medicaid agency.